vasvatoskin/flask-test-ap/README.md

 # flask-test-ap
-Test task for developing a web application for an interview.
-Flask, registration, authorization, Jinja2, alchemy.
+## Test task for developing a web application for an interview.

+- Flask

+- flask_sqlalchemy

+- flask_wtf

+- flask_babel

+- Jinja2